Political positions of Vladimir Zhirinovsky: Cultural preservation

 In August 2014, Zhirinovsky proposed restoring Russia's Imperial flag and its God Save the Tsar! anthem.
-He advocated for Volgograd to again be renamed Stalingrad, not because of his ideological position but out of respect for history.
+He advocated for Volgograd to be renamed Stalingrad (its WWII-era name), not because of his ideological position but out of respect for history.
 He proposed other Russian cities should restore their Soviet-era names.

 Ethnic diversity

 Zhirinovsky, in 1993, stated his belief that the western powers had divided Russia by splintering its ethnic groups, fostering nationalism among the many minority nationalities in Russia.

 Zhirinovsky was reported to have declared in the early 1990s, "Dark-skinned street vendors in Moscow make it look like a non-Russian city.
 This is a black stain that should be eradicated."
 In a television appearance during his 1992 visit to the United States, Zhirinovsky called "for the preservation of the white race" and warned that the white Americans were in danger of turning their country over to black and Hispanic people.
 In 2004, Zhirinovsky declared that the west should partner with Russia to expunge the threats of Islamic extremism and Asian immigrants.
 Zhirinovsky declared, "The white race is perishing.
 Every day there are fewer and fewer of us.
 We are half as many as we were 40 years ago.
 We must unite against the yellow peril and the green menace.
 We both have the same problem: the invasion of the Asians.
 You have Pakistan and India, we have central Asia and the Caucasus.
 Washington, London, Moscow and Tel Aviv need to form a common front.
 If we don't, the terrorist attacks we see today will continue for another 50 years."